Skip to content

 • Text internationally without upgrading to the Pro plan

-• SMS and MMS support (international texting requires upgrade)
+• SMS and MMS support (international texting requires an upgrade)

 • Unlimited calling in Canada and the US